Chamomile is a potent herb with wonderful healing benefits. Learn 10 amazing things to do with chamomile from a sleep-aid to a DIY eye treatment.

 Chamomile has been used for centuries to reduce skin inflammation and improve wound healing.
 To help reduce the appearance of scarring from acne use a chamomile tea compress.
 It is best to use dried chamomile flowers rather than chamomile tea bags for this application, you can purchase some here.
 Pour 8 oz of boiling water over 1 tbsp dried chamomile flowers, steep covered for 5 minutes.
 Allow to cool slightly.
 Soak a washcloth in the tea and place over acne scars (be sure your face is freshly washed).
 Leave for 10-15 minutes.

 Anti-Itch Cream for Bug Bites

 Yes, my friends one more amazing thing to do with chamomile!
 I am a country girl at heart and love spending time outdoors, but hate itchy bug bites.
 Ugh, the worst.
 Chamomile to the rescue!!
-Chamomile can calm the annoying itchy bug bites due to the anti inflammatory properties, and it's ability to neutralize allergies and regenerate skin.
-I found this groovy recipe for an all natural homemade anti-itch cream.
+Chamomile can calm the annoying itchy bug bites due to the anti-inflammatory properties, and its ability to neutralize allergies and regenerate skin.
+I found this groovy recipe for an all-natural homemade anti-itch cream.
 I also thought freezing chamomile tea in ice cube trays and putting a cube directly on the bug bite would work?
-It's just a theory… someone give it a try and let me know.
+It's just a theory… someone gives it a try and let me know.

 Can I Help You Meal Plan?